FreeCAD/Website/content/news/2024/05/wip-wednesday-1-may-2024/index.en.md

 - maxwxyz updated the context menu with a toggle for suppress and updated the icon for assembly's recompute command.

-- PaddleStroke did a small reorganization of toolbars in Sketcher, fixed an issue with the TabBar workspace switcher, and removed "Project Shape"" from TechDraw's toolbar.
+- PaddleStroke did a small reorganization of toolbars in Sketcher, fixed an issue with the TabBar workspace switcher, and removed "Project Shape" from TechDraw's toolbar.

 - MisterMakerNL contributed an overlay fix for default windows style and various light themes.